-A study in evaluation and comparison of private and

-public personnel practices and techniques of recruiting, selecting, transferring, promoting, classifying, and training workers.
+A study in evaluation and comparison of private and public personnel practices and techniques of recruiting, selecting, transferring, promoting, classifying, and training workers.

-BU 2013,4 Survey Calculus
+3-4 hours BU 2013.4 Survey Calculus

 A study of the techniques of differential and integral calculus.
 The focus of the course is on functions and the applications of the calculus to the life, social, and managerial sciences, with particular emphasis on the latter.
 Trigonometry is not used.